MartinChavez/jQueryBasics/README.md

     /* Interaction */

     // the .ready() method receives an event handler function as an argument
-    // You can pass in a function that will be executed when the event gets triggered
+    // You can pass in a function that will be executed once the event gets triggered

     // The syntax is the following :
                  //event   event handler